ong8181/micDNA-beads/README.md

 # Shell and R scripts for Ushio (2019) _Methods in Ecology and Evolution_
-The scripts are to reproduce results and figures in Ushio (2019) _Methods in Ecology and Evolution_ https://doi.org/10.1111/2041-210X.13204.
+The scripts are to reproduce results and figures in Ushio (2019) _Methods in Ecology and Evolution_ Citation information is as follows:

 Published version: Ushio (2019) "Use of a filter cartridge combined with intra-cartridge bead-beating improves detection of microbial DNA from water samples" _Methods in Ecology and Evolution_ https://doi.org/10.1111/2041-210X.13204